 2. Choose the right location to plant nasturtiums

-Nasturtiums prefer cooler weather, so in warm climates grow plants in the shade to prolong their growing season.
+Nasturtiums prefer cooler weather, so in warm climates grow plants in partial shade (4-6 hours of sun) to prolong their growing season.

 Nasturtiums are very adaptable and grow well in shady areas, poor soil, dry conditions, and areas where other plants may not grow.

 3. Choose the best type for your location

 4. Encourage blooms